Rafael-Pieri/junit-alura/README.md

-## Alura Online Courses - Tests: TDD using Java
+## Automatic testing: TDD using Java

 ### Overview
 This repository contains some examples of how to implement unit tests using jUnit.